 “These data warrant future clinical trials to test the effect of a moderate reduction in dietary sodium and potassium intake on CKD progression in patients with high dietary sodium or potassium intake,” the head researcher, Dr. Jiang He of Tulane University, said in a press release.
 The study was funded by the U.S. National Institute of Diabetes and Digestive and Kidney Diseases and was published online in September in the Journal of the American Society of Nephrology.

 Medical malpractice cannot cause kidney disease, but medical malpractice related to kidney disease – a misdiagnosis or an inappropriate treatment – can damage you seriously and even lead to kidney failure.
 If you are a victim of medical malpractice linked to kidney disease, don’t delay.
-Discuss your legal rights and options at once with an experienced medical malpractice lawyer who works exclusively with kidney disease patients.
+Discuss your legal rights and options at once with an experienced kidney disease lawyer who works exclusively with kidney disease patients.
 Help is available, but you must make the call promptly.